YaN9-Y/D4_plus/README.md

 ### 1.Training
 1)Prepare the training datasets following the operations in the Dataset part.
 2)Add a config file 'config.yml' in your checkpoints folder.
-We provide an example checkpoints folder and config file in `./checkpoints/train_example`, remind to fill the correct dataset in the config file.
+We provide an example checkpoints folder and config file in `./checkpoints/train_example`, remember to fill the correct dataset in the config file.
 3)Train the model, for example:

 ```